Geodesic boundary of constant mean curvature surfaces in $\mathbb{H}^2\times \mathbb{R}$: Invariant surfaces and fillable curves

 \

 \begin{remark} \begin{enumerate} \item The function $\phi$ has a minimum in cases (iii)-(iv), since their values go from $+\infty$ to $+\infty$.
-This minimum occurs at the point $x_m$ satisfying i.e. \item Since vertical translations are isometries in $\hhr$, we from now on suppose without loss of generality that $\phi(M_C)=0$ in cases (i) (v), that is, Althought this simplify some computations, it is not the best way of think about the family of functions $\phi_C$ that we have produced, in this case we should think that the initial condition goes to $-\infty$ as $C\to 1^+$ or to $+\infty$ as $C\to -1^-$. \item Classical theorems on CMC surfaces of $\mathbb{R}^3$, as done by Jenkins and Serrin \cite{JS} on the 60's give conditions on the geodesic curvature of a bounded domain $\Omega\subset\rr^2$ to guarantee that a CMC graph defined on $\Omega$ take values $\pm \infty$ on portions of the boundary.
-The same idea occurs in the surfaces corresponding to $C=\pm 1$ as above.
-The geometric idea is that the surface must be asymptotic to a cyllinder over a curve of geodesic curvature $2H$. \end{enumerate} \end{remark}
+This minimum occurs at the point $x_m$ satisfying $g(x_m)=0,$ i.e. \item Since vertical translations are isometries in $\hhr$, we from now on suppose without loss of generality that $\phi(M_C)=0$ in cases (i) and (v), that is, Although this simplify some computations, it is not the best way of think about the family of functions $\phi_C$ that we have produced, in this case we should think that the initial condition goes to $-\infty$ as $C\to 1^+$ or to $+\infty$ as $C\to -1^-$. \end{enumerate}